BrandonGrayson/Popular-Github-Repos/README.md

 2) Next you'll need to install Node JS -----> NodeJS link: https://nodejs.org/en/
 3) Check to make sure Node installed correctly -----> Run node -v and npm -v from your terminal.
 If you see a version number returned in your terminal you're ready to clone this repository.

+### Using Git and Github
+In order to clone the repo and make your first contribution you'll need to watch 2 videos on using Git a versioning software that allows you to track your project, and Github a place to store your projects and collaborate with other developers.

+Git Setup Link -----> A video by Colt Steele: https://www.youtube.com/watch?v=USjZcfj8yxE Github Setup Link -----> A Video by Colt Steele: https://www.youtube.com/watch?v=nhNq2kIvi9s&t=253s

 ### Clone the Repo
 1) Create a folder on your local desktop machine to store code in.
 2) copy and paste git clone link from github.